The page has been translated by Gen AI.

 Figure.
 Main flow separating a single point of failure

-The above architecture is configured to separate the Legacy App from the main flow and reference it from the App.
+The architecture above separates the Legacy App from the primary flow and is designed to be referenced by the App.

-If configured this way, even if a failure occurs on the Legacy App server, only some functions will be limited, and the overall service will be minimally affected.
+When configured this way, even if the Legacy App server experiences a failure, only certain functions are limited, and the overall service is affected minimally.

-Enable automatic resource recovery to automatically recover failures.
+Enable automatic resource recovery to automatically recover from failures.

-Configure a mechanism that can recover when a resource failure occurs using the inherent functions of cloud resources or automatic recovery configuration.
+Configure a mechanism that can recover resources when a failure occurs, using the inherent capabilities of cloud resources or automatic recovery configurations.

 Design Principles

-2. Enable the Kubernetes Engine node auto-recovery feature to respond to failures.
+2. Enable the node auto-recovery feature in Kubernetes Engine to respond to failures.

-If the minimum number of instances for Auto-Scaling is set to 2, and a VM is excluded from the service due to a failure, the Load Balancer detects this, and the Auto-Scaling group automatically creates a new VM instance to maintain the minimum quantity.
+If the minimum number of instances for Auto-Scaling is set to 2, when a VM is removed from service due to a failure, the Load Balancer detects it, and the Auto-Scaling group automatically creates a new VM instance to maintain the minimum count.

-Through this method, you can configure automatic fault response for Virtual Server.
+By using this method, you can configure automatic fault response for Virtual Servers.

-In the case of Container, if you enable the node auto-repair feature in the Node Pool of Kubernetes Engine, automatic recovery is performed when a node failure occurs.
+For containers, if you enable the node auto-repair feature in the Node Pool of Kubernetes Engine, automatic recovery is performed when a node experiences a failure.

 Recovery is initiated when a node continuously reports a NotReady state for a certain period (threshold about 10 minutes) or fails to report its state at all.

-However, if the initial node creation does not reach the normal operating (Running) state and remains in the creating (Creating) state, or if four or more abnormal nodes occur in the same node pool, automatic recovery may be limited.
+However, if the initial node creation does not reach the Running state and remains in the Creating state, or if four or more abnormal nodes occur in the same node pool, automatic recovery may be limited.

-Implement automatic response measures to counter malicious attacks.
+Implement automated response measures to counter malicious attacks.

-Various measures can be taken to prevent services from being interrupted due to security breaches.
+Various measures can be taken to prevent service interruptions caused by security breaches.

 Design Principles

-1. Automatically respond to security attacks through managed security services.
+1. Automatically respond to security attacks using managed security services.

-2. Automatically respond to denial attacks through Auto-Scaling.
+2. Automatically respond to denial-of-service attacks via Auto-Scaling.

 3. Establish a rapid response system through security event notifications.

-DDoS Protection, WAF, etc. perform a role in mitigating security attacks, and are security services managed by Samsung Cloud Platform rather than directly managed by the user.
+DDoS Protection, WAF, etc. serve to mitigate security attacks and are security services managed by Samsung Cloud Platform rather than directly by the user.

-In the case of service denial attacks such as DDoS attacks, configure Auto-Scaling so that the service can continue.
+For service denial attacks such as DDoS attacks, configure Auto-Scaling to ensure the service can continue.

-Additionally, you can configure admin alerts to enable blocking abnormal traffic on the firewall.
+Additionally, you can configure admin alerts to block abnormal traffic on the firewall.

 Diagram